Skip to content

 • Just 6% of sites answered "why you over the competitor," the most decisive question in any evaluation.
 94% said nothing.

-• When the site went quiet, AI produced an answer 81% of the time, but only 19% of the time was that answer real and specific.
+• When the site went quiet, AI produced an answer 81% of the time, but only 19% of the time was it real and specific.
+Almost all the rest was AI echoing the vendor's own thin pages, not content from strangers.

 Common questions